-	- Scott Hanselman's blog: so much great content here whether it be about a new tool, framework, library or thoughts about IT
+- Scott Hanselman's blog: so much great content here whether it be about a new tool, framework, library, or thoughts about IT

-And finally, there are 3 blogs / websites that publish every day a collection of links of interesting articles about .NET and other things (they also appear in Discover .NET RSS feed):
+And finally, there are 3 blogs/websites that publish every day a collection of links of interesting articles about .NET and other things (they also appear in Discover .NET RSS feed):

-Blogging and micro blogging platforms
+Blogging and microblogging platforms

 Give a try to blogging platforms

-What I want to talk about is not platforms that help you create your own blog / website like
+What I want to talk about is not platforms that help you create your own blog/website like

-Wordpress but social platforms where everyone can publish articles, read and comment articles, follow an author or a topic and discuss with other users.
+WordPress but social platforms where everyone can publish articles, read and comment articles, follow an author or a topic, and discuss with other users.
 There are many of these platforms, you may have heard of

-Medium which is pretty popular but which requires you to pay if you want unlimited access to articles (without a paywall once you have read too much articles) and whose content is not only about IT.
+Medium which is pretty popular but which requires you to pay if you want unlimited access to articles (without a paywall once you have read too many articles) and whose content is not only about IT.